 - Damage is more than $500

-If speeding, potential distractions, illegal driving maneuvers, drug or alcohol use, or any other driver errors contributed to the accident, they may be documented in your crash report.
-Obtain a copy for your personal records and one for your legal team as soon as it becomes available.
+If speeding, potential distractions, illegal driving maneuvers, drug or alcohol use, or any other driver errors contributed to the accident, they should be in your crash report.
+Obtain a copy for your records and one for your legal team as soon as it becomes available or allow your attorney to handle this process for you.

-The filing deadline for a truck accident that happens in Lafayette is determined by state law.
-According to CC Art.
-3492, you generally have one year to file a lawsuit against the liable party in most cases.
+The filing deadline for a Lafayette truck accident is usually one year from the crash date.
+CC Art.
+3492 sets this deadline for filing a lawsuit against the liable party in most personal injury cases.
+Exceptions may exist.

-When you hire a lawyer to help you seek financial compensation, the sooner they are involved in your potential lawsuit, the longer they will have to prepare your case.
+When you hire a lawyer to help you seek financial compensation, the sooner you call them, the longer they have to prepare your case.
 Early involvement may allow your lawyer to:

 - Locate and interview witnesses while their recollections are fresh